March 18, 2014 Comments Off

 However, the cost of groceries for a family of four has gone up again so I decided to check out his Amazon Target Shopping ebook ($2.99 book at the time of purchase).

 Okay for those diehard Walmart shoppers… Target matches about 99.9 percent of their prices because I have compared receipts at both.
-The idea that Walmart is “cheaper” is really just Walmart costing on a reputation.
+The idea that Walmart is “cheaper” is really just Walmart coasting on a reputation.
 For me I like the cleaner store at Target and since I have two Super Targets (offering groceries) within 5 miles of my house, Target is my store of choice.

 The book would have been better at 99 cents and did have a few helpful facts: